Troop 120 Adult Leader Registration

 2. Have a conversation with the current Scoutmaster.
 It’s important for us to get to know you a little and for you to understand the role and expectations.
 You can also get your questions answered before committing.

-3. Youth Protection Training.
+3. Safeguarding Youth training (you may have to click on this link, log in, and then click on the link again to go directly to it).
 All leaders must complete this mandatory training before registering.
-Click the hyperlink to establish an account using your Scoutbook credentials.
-YPT is available on the main page after you log in.
-Upon completion, forward a copy of your completion certificate to the Membership Coordinator, Meenal Kale.
-Currently training must be renewed every 2 years.
+It is important to use your existing scouting.org account if you have one, but, if not, create a new account.
+"Safeguarding Youth" is available on the main page after you log in or at the direct link provided above.
+Upon completion, forward a copy of your completion certificate to the Membership Coordinator, Mary Beth Roth.
+Currently, training must be renewed every year, and you will be contacted with instructions on how to renew.
 There are additional youth protection resources online here, and we encourage you to take advantage of this supplemental training.
+Please always sign in the same way for future trainings so you don't create duplicate IDs!

 4. Complete required forms.
 Necessary paperwork depends on your current status with BSA and your desired level of involvement (adult leader versus merit badge counselor or both).

-• If you are not a registered adult leader, submit the BSA Adult Application form.
+If you are not a registered adult leader, submit the BSA Adult Application form.
 Please complete pages three and six.
-Please also submit a screenshot of your YPT certificate (or send a downloaded certificate).
+Please also submit a screenshot of your Safeguarding Youth certificate (or send a downloaded certificate).

-• If you are already a registered adult leader with BSA, submit page three of the BSA Adult Application form, a Transfer Form, and a screenshot or download of your YPT certificate to properly be associated with Troop 120.
+If you are already a registered adult leader with BSA, submit page three of the BSA Adult Application form, a Transfer Form, and a screenshot or download of your Safeguarding Youth certificate to properly be associated with Troop 120.

-• If you want to be a merit badge counselor, fill out the BSA Adult Application and the Merit Badge Counselor form.
-Please also submit your YPT certificate or a screenshot of it.
+If you want to be a merit badge counselor, fill out the BSA Adult Application and the Merit Badge Counselor form.
+Please also submit your Safeguarding Youth certificate or a screenshot of it.

-• If you are already a registered merit badge counselor and you want to stay a merit badge counselor, you do not need to submit any paperwork to be a merit badge counselor for 120.
-Keep YPT current.
+If you are already a registered merit badge counselor and you want to stay a merit badge counselor, you do not need to submit any paperwork to be a merit badge counselor for 120.
+Keep Safeguarding Youth requirements current yearly!

-Submit all forms to the Membership Coordinator, Meenal Kale, and the Scoutmaster, Jason Roth.
+Submit all forms to the Membership Coordinator, Mary Beth Roth, and the Scoutmaster, Jason Roth.

 This is much better than using a traditional scanner or taking phone pictures.

-6. Sign up for our Team Reach application for updates and our Troop 120 Facebook page for pictures from campouts and events.
-Instructions for both are provided in the Troop 120 Weekly Update emails that you will be added to in the "Key Dates" section.
+8. Communications.
+Sign up for our Team Reach application for updates and our Troop 120 Facebook page for pictures from campouts and events.
+Instructions for both are provided in the Troop 120 Weekly Update emails that you will be added to.
+Look under the "Key Dates" section for instructions on how to join.

 Until you officially registered by Council and your online training is completed, you can attend Monday meetings but not overnight events.